 - The development will be served by individual private subsurface wastewater disposal systems. - Soil test pit analysis included in preliminary septic system investigation report prepared by Stephen Marcotte, CG, LSE of Summit Geoengineering Services dated November 17, 2018 show that the property has adequate soils to support private septic systems. - Ten (10) septic system locations are shown on the preliminary subdivision plan.
-Test pit locations should also be shown on the plan.
+Test pit locations are shown on Sheet C-2.0 of the December 31, 2018 preliminary plan set.